doyaGu/Ballanced/README.md

 If you use Visual Studio 6.0, open `Ballance.dsw`, and compile the projects.

-When using Visual Studio 6.0, you need [Windows Server 2003 SP1 SDK](http://www.microsoft.com/en-us/download/details.aspx?id=15656) to compile the **Player** project due to the use of `GlobalMemoryStatusEx`.

 ## Improvements

 There are serval changes and improvements implemented to the original game.